sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 {{</highlight>}}

 {{%alert%}}
-For security reasons, the Makefile will only configure mod-gearman if it is not enabled yet.
+Due to security reasons, the Makefile will only configure mod-gearman if it is not enabled yet.
 If it is already enabled inspect the Makefile, read the instruction carefully and execute the steps by hand.
 {{%/alert%}}
 {{% alert %}}
 For **PRODUCTION** usage please use individual encryption keys!
 {{% /alert %}}

-If you do not want to use encryption at all enable `accept_clear_results` and disable `sakuli.forwarder.gearman.encryption`:
+If you do not want to use encryption at all, enable `accept_clear_results` and disable `sakuli.forwarder.gearman.encryption`:

 {{<highlight bash>}}
 vim ~/etc/mod-gearman/server.cfg